Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Binary Projective Geometry

 \section{Binary Projective Geometry}

-In order to prove the results claimed in Section~\ref{s1}, we need to present some notions of binary projective geometry.
-An {\it incidence structure} is a triple $(P,L,I)$ consisting of a set $P$ of points, a set $L$ of lines and an incidence relation $I$ indicating which points lie on which lines.
-A {\it con\-fi\-gu\-ra\-tion} $R=(m_c,n_d)$ is an incidence structure of $m$ points and $n$ lines such that there are $c$ lines through each point and $d$ points on each line \cite{Cox}, so that $cm = dn$.
-Let $L=L(R)=L(m_c,n_d)$ be the bipartite graph with:
+In order to prove the results claimed above, we need some notions of binary projective geometry.
+An {\it incidence structure} is a triple $(P,L,I)$ consisting of a set $P$ of {\it points}, a set $L$ of {\it lines} and an {\it incidence relation} $I$ indicating which points lie on which lines.
+Let $c,d,m,n\in\mathbb{Z}$ such that $0<c<n$, $d<m$ and $cm = dn$.
+A {\it con\-fi\-gu\-ra\-tion} $R=(m_c,n_d)$ is an incidence structure of $m$ points and $n$ lines with $c$ lines through each point and $d$ points on each line \cite{Cox}.
+Its {\it Levi graph} $L=L(R)=L(m_c,n_d)$ is the bipartite graph with:

 {\bf(a)} $m$ ``black'' vertices representing the points of $R$;\\ {\bf(b)} $n$ ``white'' vertices representing the lines of $R$; and \\ {\bf(c)} an edge joining each pair composed by a ``black'' vertex and a ``white'' vertex repre-